128technology/docs/docs/config_command_guide.md

 | ---- | ----------- |
 | enumeration | The value to set for this field |

+#### Description

+Default: dynamic

+##### enumeration

+A value from a set of predefined names.

+Options:
+dynamic    Alter ratio of packets to parity based on loss observed. static     Use a consistent ratio of packets to parity regardless of loss.

 ## `configure authority forward-error-correction-profile name`

 The name of the Forward Error Correction profile